Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 \section{Preliminaries}

 In this section, we explain the setup we work with, the main definitions, techniques and results.
-The class of graphs that we consider in this work are either infinite $\Delta$-regular trees, or their finite analogues that we define formally in \cref{subsec:local_problems}.
-We implicitly assume that $\Delta > 2$.
-The case $\Delta = 2$, that is, studying paths, behaves differently and is easier to understand, see \cite{grebik_rozhon2021LCL_on_paths}.
+The class of graphs that we consider in this work are either infinite $\Delta$-regular forests, or their finite analogues that we define formally in \cref{subsec:local_problems}.
+We always assume that $\Delta > 2$, since the case $\Delta = 2$, that is, studying paths, behaves differently and is easier to understand, see \cite{grebik_rozhon2021LCL_on_paths}.
 Unless stated otherwise, we do not consider any additional structure on the graphs.